-- The SLP, as the case manager, is responsible for the SCORE meeting and will collect all the necessary documentation needed from the Referral for FIE form (This is the same form used during the SST team referral process) and complete the SCORE documentation.
-This meeting must include input from the campus evaluation specialists, teachers, parents, and other staff members as appropriate. - 2.
-The SLP will obtain consent from the parent_and upload all signed documents into SuccessEd.
-(Please note that if Dyslexia is suspected the Diagnostician or LSSP will conduct the evaluation.
-The dyslexia teacher may be consulted but does not conduct the dyslexia evaluation as the Re-Evaluation will include the appropriate tests to determine if the student has Dyslexia.) - 3.
-Once the FIE has been completed in its entirety in SuccessEd, the evaluator will log the FIE in the Review Team spreadsheet to indicate that it is ready for review. - 4.
+- 1. The SLP, as the case manager, will collect all the necessary documentation needed from the Referral for FIE form (This is the same form used during the SST team referral process) and complete the SCORE meeting to determine needed evaluations.
+The SLP will consult with the Campus Based Evaluator. - 1.
+The SLP will obtain consent from the parent.

+- 2. After consent is obtained, the SLP will upload any signed documents by the parent including consent to Success Ed.
+Please note that if Dyslexia is suspected the Diagnostician or LSSP will conduct the evaluation.
+The Reading Specialist may be consulted but does not conduct the Dyslexia evaluation as the Re-Evaluation will include the appropriate tests to determine if the student has Dyslexia. - 3.
+Once consent is obtained, the campus evaluation staff will conduct the evaluation. - 4.
+Once the FIE has been completed in its entirety in Success Ed, the evaluator will log the FIE in the Review Team Google spreadsheet to indicate that it is ready for review. - 5.
 The evaluation review team will review the FIE to ensure the FIE includes the required components according to the district established FIE rubric.

-After the review process is complete, the evaluator will lock the evaluation in SuccessEd indicating it is final and complete. - 5.
-If the review team is not in agreement with the findings, the review team will contact the evaluator to provide feedback and suggested corrections to ensure the FIE meets the district established rubric. - 6.
-When the edits are completed, the evaluator will email the Evaluation Leadership Team so the edits can be reviewed. - 7.
+After the review process is complete, the evaluator will lock the evaluation in Success Ed indicating it is final and complete. - 6.
+If the review team is not in agreement with the findings, the review team will contact the evaluator to provide feedback and suggested corrections to ensure the FIE meets the district established rubric. - 7.
+When the edits are completed, the evaluator will email the Evaluation Leadership Team so the edits can be reviewed. - 8.
 A member from the Evaluation Leadership Team will review the edits to ensure the FIE includes the required components according to the district established FIE rubric.
-After the review process is complete, the campus evaluator will lock the FIE and will staff with the parent and campus and schedule the ARD. - 8.
-The campus evaluator will review the results of the re-evaluation prior to the ARD meeting
+After the review process is complete, the campus evaluation specialist will lock the FIE and will staff with the parent and campus and schedule the ARD. - 9.
+Once the evaluation is locked, the campus evaluation specialist will staff with the parent and campus and schedule the ARD.